HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-2.overlap-scores.md

 print(done)
 ```

-_Comment_: The above takes approximately NNN hours to complete.
+_Comment_: The above takes approximately 20-25 hours to complete when running in parallel using two cores (`future::plan("multicore", workers=2)`).
+The majority of the processing time, and memory, is consumed on Chr 12 at the higher resolutions (bin sizes <= 10 kb).